dereuromark/cakephp-queue/docs/README.md

 #### Difference between QueueTransport and SimpleQueueTransport

-* `QueueTransport` serialize whole email into the database and is useful when you have custom `Email` class.
+* `QueueTransport` serializes whole email into the database and is useful when you have custom `Email` class.
 * `SimpleQueueTransport` extracts all data from email (to, bcc, template etc.) and then uses this to recreate email inside task, this is useful when dealing with emails which serialization would overflow database `data` field length.